Zhuge Liang's Northern Expeditions: Fourth expedition

-Although his subordinates repeatedly urged him to attack the enemy, Sima Yi was hesitant to do so after seeing the layout of the Shu camps in the hills.
-However, he eventually relented when Jia Si and Wei Ping mocked him and said he would become a laughing stock if he refused to attack.
+Although his subordinates repeatedly urged him to attack the enemy, Sima Yi was hesitant to do so after he sae the layout of the Shu camps in the hills.
+However, he eventually relented when Jia Si and Wei Ping mocked him and said that he would become a laughing stock if he refused to attack.
 Sima Yi then sent Zhang He to attack the Shu camp in the south, guarded by Wang Ping, while he led the others to attack Lucheng head-on.
 In response, Zhuge Liang ordered Wei Yan, Wu Ban and Gao Xiang to resist the enemy outside Lucheng, where the Wei forces suffered an unexpected and tremendous defeat: 3,000 soldiers were killed, and 5,000 suits of armour and 3,100 sets of hornbeam crossbows were seized by Shu forces.
 Even though the losses were heavy, Sima Yi still retained a sizeable army, which he led back to his camp.

-Despite the victory, Zhuge Liang could not press his advantage with a major offensive due to a dwindling food supply.
+Despite the victory, Zhuge Liang could not press his advantage with a major offensive because of the dwindling food supply.
 Adverse weather prevented Shu's logistics from delivering matériel on schedule.
-Li Yan, the Shu general responsible for overseeing the transportation of food supplies to the frontline, falsely claimed that the emperor Liu Shan had ordered a withdrawal.
-The Book of Jin claimed that Sima Yi launched an attack on Shu garrisons at this juncture and succeeded in capturing the Shu "covering camps".
+Li Yan, the Shu general responsible for overseeing the transportation of food supplies to the frontline, falsely claimed that Emperor Liu Shan had ordered a withdrawal.
+The Book of Jin claimed that Sima Yi launched an attack on Shu garrisons at this juncture and succeeded in capturing the Shu "covering camps."
 Zhuge Liang abandoned Lucheng and retreated under the cover of night, but Sima Yi pursued him and inflicted roughly 10,000 casualties on the Shu army.
-This account from the Book of Jin is disputed by historians and is not included in the 11th-century outstanding chronological historical text Zizhi Tongjian.
+That account from the Book of Jin is disputed by historians and is not included in the outstanding chronological 11th-century historical text Zizhi Tongjian.

-In any case, according to Records of the Three Kingdoms and Zizhi Tongjian, Zhuge Liang retreated to the Shu, because of lack of supply, not defeat. and the Wei forces pursued him.
+In any case, according to Records of the Three Kingdoms and Zizhi Tongjian, Zhuge Liang retreated to the Shu for lack of supply but had not been defeated. and the Wei forces pursued him.
 The pursuit did not go completely smoothly for Wei.
 Sima Yi ordered Zhang He to further pursue the enemy in an attempt to capitalise on their momentum.
-The Weilüe mentioned that Zhang He refused to obey Sima Yi's order and argued that, according to classical military doctrine, one should refrain from pursuing an enemy force retreating to its home territory.
-However, Sima Yi refused to listen and forced Zhang He to carry out this order.
+The Weilüe mentions that Zhang He refused to obey Sima Yi's order and argues that according to classical military doctrine, one should refrain from pursuing an enemy force retreating to its home territory.
+However, Sima Yi refused to listen and forced Zhang He to carry out the order.
 Indeed, Zhang He fell into an ambush at Mumen Trail (木門道; near present-day Qinzhou District, Tianshui, Gansu), where Zhuge Liang had ordered crossbowmen to hide on high ground and fire at approaching enemy forces when they entered a narrow defile.
 Zhang He died after a stray arrow hit him in the right knee.
-Unlike book of Jin records, Wei's army suffered a great deal of damage from pursuing Shu's retreating army.
+Unlike the Book of Jin records, Wei's army suffered a great deal of damage from pursuing Shu's retreating army.